aamirazad/tigertutoringtool/hugo/content/teachers/fiore/into-the-wild.md

 - Chris continues his routine of hunting and gathering but is still pretty thin
 - In the margins of Doctor Zhivago he writes "happiness \[is\] only real when shared"
 - At the end of July he scribbles in his journal that he is weak and in grave danger, mentioning potato seeds
-- After exploring other reasons, Krakauer decides Chris died, not because of incompetience of eating poisonous seeds, but because of luck
+- After exploring other reasons, Krakauer decides Chris died, not because of incompetence of eating poisonous seeds, but because of luck
   - The edible potato seeds were laced with a very toxic mold
 - If Chris had carried a map he would have also realized that there were four cabins
 - After posting a SOS note on his bus, he spends his last days reading books